We all love vacations and that ‘get away' feeling of exploring new turf or revisiting fond memories that comes with it.

 The day began with greetings from eager LHVB partners ready to connect with each other on a tour of rural Somerset County.
 With some new faces, some familiar and many that were born and bred in our fair hills and valleys, everyone was ready for what Ann Nemanic, LHVB Vice President of Partnership Development, had mysteriously prepared for us!
 Our excitement was fueled by our upcoming adventure being a complete surprise!

-With wheels turning, we were en route to start the day with a sweet treat at Sweetie Bakery and Cafe in the charming Trail Town of Confluence.
+With wheels turning, we were en route to start the day in the charming Trail Town of Confluence.
 I thought I knew Confluence, until it unveiled awesome opportunity of creative initiatives at the Confluence Creative Arts Center, the Town Criers that greet cyclists on the famed Great Allegheny Passage trail, offering town information in the most unique way!
 A stop at On-Point Outfitters nurtured my love of dogs, working bird dogs at that, and the stop that made it to the top of my ‘bucket list' is Glamping at Campbell Farm!
 Followed by that; we were en route to view historic Covered Bridges, learn of Barn Stars and local heritage, a local dog park off of the busy Somerset Exit #110 off of the PA Turnpike and then to the incredible Summer Smiles Honey Farm near Jennerstown.
 As you can imagine at this point we were all ready for a hardy meal at the captivating Green Gables Restaurant.
 The day was amazing, and really hit home that we have so many awesome and incredibly passionate business owners in our area that make the Laurel Highlands what it is, and where I am proud to grow my own roots!